 Generally, anytime you light a fire outdoors, you are open burning.
 The rules pertaining to open burning are contained in Chapter 33.1-15-04 of the North Dakota Air Pollution Control Rules (for further information view Guide to the Demolition, Disposal and Open Burning of Abandoned Houses).

 Should you need to burn oil that has spilled, a separate application for the open burning of liquid hydrocarbons must be filled out and submitted to the Department prior the burning of the spilled materials.
 Burning of liquid hydrocarbons can be conducted prior to submitting the application and prior to receiving approval only in emergency situations.

 If a spill has occurred, submit an Environmental Incident Report.

 Open burning can be a waste management issue as well as an air quality concern.
-Below are several guidelines for burning waste from the Division of Waste Management within the Environmental Health Section.
+Below are several guidelines for burning waste from the Division of Waste Management within the Department.